Family planning: Transgender individuals

-Studies have shown that transgender men can still become pregnant even in the absence of menstruation caused by gendered affirming therapy in the form of testosterone.
+Studies have shown that transgender men can still become pregnant even in the absence of menstruation caused by gender-affirming therapy in the form of testosterone.
 Inconsistent hormonal therapy such as missed doses, incomplete dosing, or switching therapy regimen, mostly due to barriers noted earlier, may also lead to breakthrough ovulation which can contribute to increase chances of unintended pregnant, highlighting the need of contraception on transgender men (who have conserved reproductive organs) on testosterone if pregnancy is not desired.
 Furthermore, testosterone can cause abnormal vaginal development in female fetuses (especially in the first trimester of pregnancy), becoming a concern for transgender men who conceived while on hormone therapy.
-Moreover, condoms are one of the most common contraceptive methods in transgender men, while another subset report no contraception use which can lead to unintended pregnancies.
-Some challenges to adopting a form of family planning method among this population varies depending on the method.
-For instance, fear of prevention of masculinization with use of estrogen-based contraceptives, and gender dysphoria with the use of contraceptive devises inside cervical/pelvic cavity.
-Additionally, negative experiences in the health care system related to gender identity, and denial of health care based on gender identity makes it difficult for this community to access health care and family planning resources.
+Moreover, condoms are one of the most common contraceptive methods in transgender men, while another subset reports no contraception use, which can lead to unintended pregnancies.
+Some challenges to adopting a form of family planning method among this population vary depending on the method.
+For instance, fear of masculinization with the use of estrogen-based contraceptives, and gender dysphoria with the use of contraceptive devices inside the cervical/pelvic cavity.
+Additionally, negative experiences in the health care system related to gender identity, and denial of health care based on gender identity, make it difficult for this community to access health care and family planning resources.

 Obstacles to family planning

 There are many reasons as to why women do not use contraceptives.
-These reasons include logistical problems, scientific and religious concerns, limited access to transportation in order to access health clinics, lack of education and knowledge, and opposition by partners, families or communities.
+These reasons include logistical problems, scientific and religious concerns, limited access to transportation in order to access health clinics, lack of education and knowledge, and opposition by partners, families, or communities.

 The UNFPA states, "Poorer women and those in rural areas often have less access to family planning services.
-Certain groups — including adolescents, unmarried people, the urban poor, rural populations, sex workers and people living with HIV also face a variety of barriers to family planning.
+Certain groups — including adolescents, unmarried people, the urban poor, rural populations, sex workers, and people living with HIV also face a variety of barriers to family planning.
 This can lead to higher rates of unintended pregnancy, increased risk of HIV and other STIs, limited choice of contraceptive methods, and higher levels of unmet need for family planning."

 For national, international, or local health programs involved in family planning, the use of standard indicators is increasingly encouraged, to track barriers to effective family planning along with the efficacy, uptake, and provision of family planning services.